kinjmshah/kinjmshah.github.io/_portfolio/HCI_Project1.md

   <img src='/images/hci/preference_response.png'>
 </div>

-These responses, along with the
+These responses, along with the context provided by the remainder of the results in the diary user study indicate many breakdowns occurring, with student users having an especially difficult time navigating the interfaces and get the help they need and expect from office hours.

 ### Results: Flow Model

 We chose to use a Flow Model to interpret our results from the diary study as the Zoom platform is primarily a communication tool.
 Therefore, we needed to better understand how communications of different forms happen in order to understand how to best improve the application.
 For this reason, a flow model was more appropriate for our evaluation than a sequential model.

-From the 17 responses received, all students, and almost all TAs believed that in person office hours are much better than online.

 <div align="center">
   <img src='/images/hci/flow.png'>